 - Chettinad Lincoln International School, Tamilnadu

-My work at the NGO brought me a full time job opportunity at an International school in Mumbai as they liked my teaching methods.
+My work at the NGO brought me a full-time job opportunity at an International School in Mumbai as they liked my teaching methods.
 I had to turn it down due to visa restrictions (sob!).

 How to get a teaching job in India

 If you haven’t been to India before for work, or don’t have prior contacts with employers there, not to worry.
-As a first timer you can visit these websites to find the most appropriate job opportunities to apply for.
+As a first-timer, you can visit these websites to find the most appropriate job opportunities to apply for.

 Visit the individual school websites and the careers section to upload your resumes.
 You can also alternatively apply for ESL tutoring opportunities with big organizations like The Chopras who train students for TOEFL, IELTS, GMAT, etc. You’ll find many good coaching centers on Google search that will be interested in hiring you.
 Work up your resumes before applying.

 Trust me.
 If you’ve lived in New York, Philadelphia, Chicago or L.A., you’ll find that a similar lifestyle in India is surprisingly cheap.
-As per CNN report of 2016, the top most expensive cities in India don’t even make the top 100 in the world.
+As per the CNN report of 2016, the top most expensive cities in India don’t even make the top 100 in the world.